productiveme/meteor-base/README.md

 # Base Docker Image for Meteor Apps

 This repo contains a base Docker image for use by [Meteor](https://www.meteor.com/) apps built using a [multistage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/).
+This image supports **Meteor 3.0.1 and above only**.
 You might want to use this base because:

 - You can build/bundle your Meteor app as part of building your Docker image, rather than outside of Docker before the Docker build.
 This means the machine doing the building need not have Node or Meteor installed, which is important for continuous integration setups; and ensures repeatable builds, since the build environment is isolated and controlled.